Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 What is the Suunto Core 2?

 The Suunto Core 2 is a new outdoor watch from Suunto that has appeared in an FCC filing under model number OW245.
-It is the successor to the original Suunto Core, which has been in continuous production since 2007 through the Core, Core Alpha and Core Alpha Stealth variants.
-Suunto has not yet announced the watch officially.
+It is the successor to the original Suunto Core, which has been in continuous production since 2007, with the Core, Core Alpha, and Core Alpha Stealth variants.
+Suunto has not yet officially announced the watch.

 When will the Suunto Core 2 be released?